 It allows to serve large businesses operating globally with localization features such as different languages;

 Enterprise-level accounts expect to be offered premium add-ons such as advanced analytics to meet their evolving business needs;

-What about the concern of adding third party technology to the mix?
+What about the concern of adding third-party technology to the mix?
 Enterprise end-users won’t even notice, thanks to native integration capabilities and complete customization through CSS.
-Embedded analytics completely blends in, feeling truly native to any interface.
+Embedded analytics solutions completely blend in, feeling truly native to any interface.

-On the contrary even, companies using third party embedded analytics will likely be perceived as innovative and future-proof with regards to analytical capabilities.
+On the contrary, companies using third-party embedded analytics solutions will likely be perceived as innovative and future-proof with regard to analytical capabilities.
 It allows them to continuously offer state-of-the-art analytical features to their end-users, as part of their own product suite.

 SaaS users have a latent need for data insights

 Interest in analytics & data insights is organically rising within any type of businesses, and even among consumers.
 Very likely, the same is happening within your very own customer base.

 Just think of the tons of data a user generates when working with their preferred toolstack.
 Unfortunately, that data is usually locked inside the SaaS platforms they are using, unless exposed by the platform in the form of interactive dashboards.

 All that data could be highly valuable for customers to make better decisions and improve operational efficiency.
 And don’t just take our word for it.
 According to several industry surveys, end-users increasingly consider self-service analytics as critical to their business operations.